Demand Generation Strategy: The Complete B2B Playbook [2026]

 An effective handoff requires:

 - Clear qualification criteria — agreed between marketing and sales, documented, and enforced.
 This is not just "downloaded a white paper."
 It should include engagement depth, firmographic fit, and behavioural signals that indicate buying intent.
+For a detailed breakdown of how to define these thresholds, see our guide on MQL vs SQL.

 - Context transfer — when a prospect reaches sales, the rep should know every piece of content the prospect has consumed, every page they have visited, and every signal they have shown.
 This is not optional.
 It is the difference between a personalised conversation and a cold call to a warm lead.